-Prof. Franzese was named a Fellow of the American College of Real Estate Lawyers, a highly coveted honor, and is a Fellow of the American Bar Foundation as well as the recipient of numerous accolades, including the Sir Thomas More Medal of Honor, the YWCA Woman of Influence Award, the Women Lawyers Association Trailblazer Award, the State Bar Foundation's Medal of Honor and the Bishop Bernard J. McQuaid Medal, the University's highest honor.
+Prof. Franzese was named a Fellow of the American College of Real Estate Lawyers, and is a Fellow of the American Bar Foundation as well as the recipient of numerous accolades, including the Justice Marie L. Garibaldi Award for Distinguished Service and Excellence, the Sir Thomas More Medal of Honor, the YWCA Woman of Influence Award, the Women Lawyers Association Trailblazer Award, the State Bar Foundation's Medal of Honor and the Bishop Bernard J. McQuaid Medal, the University's highest honor.

 Nationally renowned for her excellence in teaching, a recent book names Professor Franzese one of only 26 "best law teachers in the United States."
 The book, What the Best Law Teachers Do (Harvard University Press), profiles in detail the pedagogical approach that renders her a "dazzlingly effective model of rigor, hard work, creativity and humility."
 Professor Franzese is the unprecedented ten-time recipient of the Student Bar Association's Professor of the Year Award, has been named "Exemplary Teacher" by the American Association of Higher Education, was ranked the Top Law Professor in New Jersey by the New Jersey Law Journal and was named Faculty Teacher of the Year.
 She has demonstrated and deconstructed her pedagogical expertise on teaching as both art and science at workshops and colloquia across the country and served as Distinguished Teaching and Learning Professor at the University Of Denver Sturm College Of Law.
 She is the Gilbert's "Legend of the Law" in Property (CD series, Lexis) and the national Property and Secured Transactions lecturer for the BAR/BRI bar review course.
 She is the past Chair of the Association of American Law Schools Section on Teaching Methods and served as Vice-Chair of the Legal Education Section of the American Bar Association.